natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 Assuming the wire size used is 0 AWG, the initial wire temperature is 75C, and the overload current is 316A, the overload calculator predicts 133 seconds to reach a wire temperature of 105C.
 This calculation is conservative because it treats the conductor as adiabatic.
 In short, by using 105C rated 0 AWG (or higher) wire, the two-minute overload case is not controlling.

 The problem is coordinating the battery fuse with the downstream fuses.
 Without solid data on class-T long term blow curves, it may not be possible to thread the needle between protecting 0 AWG at less than 285A and ensuring the battery fuse does not clear before the 300A Multiplus fuse (see below).
 For this reason we will likely need to upsize to 3/0 or 4/0 wire and employ a 350A or 400A class T fuse for the battery.

+### Main Contactor Limits

+The [Blue Sea 7717 Remote Battery Switch](blue-sea-7717-rbs.pdf) specifies 0000 wire to handle 300A continuous current.
+Use of 00 would limit continuous ampacity to 225A.